Baseball cap: Variations

 Baseball hats are made of many types of material and shaped in various styles for different purposes.
-Major and minor league baseball players wear classic-style hats made of wool (or, more recently, polyester) with their team's simple logo and colors; the logo is usually embroidered into the fabric.
+Major and minor league baseball players wear classic-style hats made of wool (or more recently, polyester) with their team's simple logo and colors; the logo is usually embroidered into the fabric.
 More recently there are brands that are using uncommon materials for snapback hats as for example wood brims.

 Formerly, baseball hats only came in standard hat sizes.
 Since the early 1970s, they have also been available in a one-size-fits-all form, with an adjustment strap in the back.
-The style, commonly called snapback, has become increasingly popular as fashion accessories.
+The style, commonly called snapback, has become increasingly popular as a fashion accessory, as have team caps, popularized especially by rap and hip-hop musicians.
 Advances in textiles have led to the "stretch-fit" hat, which uses Lycra or rubber to allow a hat to have a fitted style while still being "adjustable" within sizes.

 The front may be soft, or may be stiffened by buckram to display a logo more clearly.

 Another version of the baseball hat is a plastic mesh hat with a foam front imprinted with a company logo.
 This style is sometimes called a trucker hat or a "gimme hat" because it is given away for free as a promotional item.

-Dad hats are unstructured hats with a low profile, curved brim, and stripe on the back.

 There are 4 major types of baseball hats: